gruntwork-io/health-checker/README.md

 | `--script-timeout` | Timeout, in seconds, to wait for the scripts to exit.
 Applies to all configured script targets. | `5` |
 | `--version` | Show the program's version | |

+If you execute a shell script, ensure you have a `shebang` line in your script, otherwise the script will fail with an `exec format error`.

 #### Example 1

 Run a listener on port 6000 that accepts all inbound HTTP connections for any URL.
 When the request is received,